-Section 9.
+Section 11.
 Universal Requirements.

-(a) Project Implementation.
-An authorized project funded by a business incentive under this Section must be implemented within two (2) years from the date of the Agreement.

-(b) Location or Residency Requirement.
+- (a) Project Implementation.
+An authorized project funded by a business incentive under this Section must be implemented within two (2) years from the date of the Agreement. - (b) Location or Residency Requirement.
 Facilities or land may be eligible for business incentives only in the event that any associated Capital Investment is located within the City.
 Property which is covered by an executed industrial district agreement shall be considered to be within the City for purposes of determining if a project meets location requirements.
 With regard to job training incentives, these may be eligible outside of the City only in the event that at least 51% of the jobs created during the term of the Agreement are held by residents of the City.
+Incentives for any property not within City limits, including properties in the Industrial District will require permission from the governing body who controls the property in accordance with Texas law.